 Both sexes fully winged.
 Body and legs brown, antennal segment III pedicel paler; major setae brown; fore wings pale, scarcely shaded at base.
+Antennae 8-segmented; segment III with one sense cone, IV with 4 sense cones, VIII short and broad at base.
 Head distinctly longer than wide; eyes not prolonged ventrally; postocular setae pointed, almost equal to eye length.
-Antennae 8-segmented; segment III with one sensorium, IV with four sensoria, VIII short and broad at base.
-Pronotum with 5 pairs of pointed major setae; prosternal basantra and ferna present, mesopraesternum reduced to paired lateral triangles.
+Pronotum with no sculpture lines medially, with 5 pairs of pointed major setae; prosternal basantra and ferna present, mesopresternum reduced to paired lateral triangles.
 Fore tarsus with small pointed tooth.
 Metanotum closely striate medially.
 Fore wing constricted medially, without duplicated cilia.
 Tergite IX setae S1 pointed, as long as tube.

 Male similar to female, but fore tarsal tooth larger; tergite IX setae S2 short and stout; sternite VIII with no pore plate; pseudovirga of aedeagus slender.